Tax actions filed against Edwards, but cases resolved

 In response to a Newsday request for records showing the IRS and the state had forgiven the liens, Edwards’ campaign provided an Oct.
 12 letter to Edwards from her tax professional, Bryant Nikodem, vice president-financial counseling for Ayco, a Goldman Sachs company with offices nationwide.

-Nikodem confirmed only that the firm on April 14, 2014 attempted to file Edwards’ federal return, but received a rejection notice saying a return already had been filed using Edwards’ social security number.
+Nikodem confirmed only that the firm on April 14, 2014 attempted to file Edwards’ federal return, but received a rejection notice saying a return already had been filed using Tracey Edwards’ Social Security number.
 Ayco provided the IRS with the paper return along with an IRS “Identity Theft Affidavit,” Nikodem said.

 The IRS “confirmed receipt” of the form and provided Edwards with an “Identity Protection” personal identification number, Nikodem said.